Welcome to the Los Angeles Free Press!

 My relationship to the Peace Tower and with those who built it. by Michael Lawrence

-(Ed.’s note: This the unique perspective of Michael Lawrence, an artist who contributed to the Tower.
-As a voice of the time, Michael refers to the Artists’ Tower of Protest with its less formal name, one that gave the purpose of its protest.
-Most of the people named below are those who directly participated in that protest.)
+(Ed.’s note: This is ‘a unique perspective’ of Michael Lawrence, one of the artists who actually contributed art to the Tower.
+As a voice of the time, Michael refers to the Artists’ Tower of Protest by the name that gave promoted its purpose.)

 Shortly before I had heard about the Peace Tower, I had joined a march downtown carrying a sign saying ‘No Napalm’.
 Folks looked at me with a strange expression, so I asked them if they knew what Napalm was.
 They had No Clue.
 So I thought that making anti-war art, perhaps, would be more fruitful.